Pakinbaskerp/pratice/technical.md

 ## Conclusion

 The OSI model is a fundamental framework for understanding and designing network communication systems.
 It divides the communication process into seven layers, each with its specific responsibilities.
-By adhering to the standards defined by the OSI model, network engineers and developers can ensure interoperability, modularity, and scalability in their network implementations.
+By adhering to the standards defined by the OSI model, network engineers, and developers can ensure interoperability, modularity, and scalability in their network implementations.

 For a more detailed understanding of the OSI model and its layers, refer to the official documentation provided by the International Organization for Standardization (ISO).